JuliaGraphics/ColorTypes.jl/README.md

 ### Y'CbCr

-A color-encoding format common in video and digital photography.
+A color-encoding format common in video and digital photography (also known as Y'UV or simply YUV).

 ```julia
 struct YCbCr{T} <: Color{T,3}